 At the time of the COMEAP report in 1998, it was not considered that the evidence for an effect of particles on cardiovascular admissions was sufficient for quantification.
 Since that time further studies have been published and air pollution and heart disease is now a very active research area.
-A COMEAP statement on Effect of Particles on Admissions to Hospital for Treatment of Cardiovascular Disorders is still under discussion.
-In the meantime, the Committee recommended using a summary estimate of a 0.6% increase in cardiovascular admissions per 10 μ g/m3 increase in PM10 for the purposes of sensitivity analysis.
+A COMEAP statement on Effect of Particles on Admissions to Hospital for Treatment of Cardiovascular Disorders has recently been published and recommends using a summary estimate of a 0.8% increase in cardiovascular admissions per 10 $\mu$ g/m increase in PM10.
+This statement was not available at the time of the preparation of the PM10 consultation documents and the Committee therefore recommended using a summary estimate of a 0.6% increase in cardiovascular admissions per 10 $\mu$ g/m increase in PM10 for the purposes of sensitivity analysis.
+This estimate of 0.6% has been also been used for the revised benefits claculations presented here for consistency with the earlier work (Stedman et al, 2001c).